Spanwise variations in membrane flutter dynamics: Different spanwise and chordwise pretensions

-We consider anisotropic cases of FRFR membranes in figure~\ref{fig:FRFRar1nu05T0cT0s} and choose $\nu=0.5$ for variety.
-Here we take $(T_{0c},T_{0s}) = \left(10^{0.25},10^{-0.25}\right)$ and and $\left(10^{-0.25},10^{0.25}\right)$, the extremes of the $T_0$ values in the corresponding isotropic case, figure~\ref{fig:frfrar1nu05}.
-In that figure, with $T_0=T_{0s}=T_{0c}=10^{0.25}$, the membranes were all steady single-hump shapes with small deflections.
-At $T_0=10^{-0.25}$ the membranes were all unsteady and spanwise-asymmetric, with up-down oscillations at the two smallest $R_1$ and large-amplitude oscillations about a single-hump shape at most other $R_1$.
-In the top panel of figure~\ref{fig:FRFRar1nu05T0cT0s}, $T_{0c} \gg T_{0s}$, the membranes are steady at small~$R_1$, and a mixture of steady and unsteady with small oscillations at large $R_1$.
-In the opposite case, $T_{0c} \ll T_{0s}$, the membranes are all unsteady and usually spanwise asymmetric, with small side-to-side oscillations at small~$R_1$.
-The lower panel resembles the isotropic case with $T_0 = 10^0$ while the upper panel resembles a mixture of $T_0 = 10^{0.25}$ (at small~$R_1$) and $T_0 = 10^0$ (at moderate and large~$R_1$).
-To summarize, in the FRFR case the behaviors lie within the range of isotropic cases with $T_0$ between $T_{0s}$ and $T_{0c}$, but with a slight bias toward the larger value.
+We consider anisotropic pretensions for FRFR membranes in figure~\ref{fig:FRFRar1nu05T0cT0s} and choose $\nu=0.5$ for variety.
+Here we take different combinations of $(T_{0c},T_{0s})$ in the range $\left(10^{-0.5},10^{-0.25},10^{-0.1}\right)$, three of the $T_0$ values in the corresponding isotropic case, figure~\ref{fig:frfrar1nu05}.
+In that figure, with $T_0=T_{0s}=T_{0c}=10^{-0.1}$, the membranes were all steady single-hump shapes with small deflections.
+At $T_0=10^{-0.5}$ the membranes were all unsteady and spanwise-asymmetric, with up-down oscillations at the three smallest $R_1$ and large-amplitude oscillations about a single-hump shape at most other $R_1$.
+In the first row of figure~\ref{fig:FRFRar1nu05T0cT0s}, $T_{0c} \gg T_{0s}$, the membranes are steady at small-to-moderate $R_1$ but still in the process of converging to steady states at the latest times at large $R_1$.
+The behavior matches that with isotropic pretension equal to the value of $T_{0c}$, $10^{-0.1}$.
+In the second row, $T_{0c}=10^{-0.25}$ and $T_{0s}=10^{-0.5}$, there are unsteady oscillations that are usually spanwise symmetric.
+Spanwise symmetric oscillations were not seen with isotropic pretension, but the oscillation amplitudes and chordwise profiles resemble those with isotropic pretensions of $10^{-0.25}$ and $10^{-0.375}$.
+In the third row, the chordwise and spanwise pretensions are reversed.
+The oscillations are similar to those in the second row but have larger amplitudes and more spanwise asymmetry.
+In the fourth row, $T_{0c}=10^{-0.5}$ and $T_{0s}=10^{-0.1}$, the membranes at small $R_1$ perform an antisymmetric side-to-side motion in which the midspan is nearly fixed.
+At larger $R_1$ the membranes are more unsteady with larger deflection amplitudes.
+The motions in this panel resemble isotropic cases with $T_0 = 10^{-0.25}$ (at small $R_1$) and $T_0 = 10^{-0.5}$ (at moderate and large~$R_1$).

-In both the FFFF and FRFR cases with anisotropic pretension, the dynamics are surprisingly similar when the dominant pretension is changed from spanwise to chordwise.
-The dynamics are generally similar to those of isotropic cases with pretensions in the range from $T_{0s}$ to $T_{0c}$.
+Like the anisotropic FFFF cases of the previous figure, the anisotropic FRFR motions lie within the range of isotropic motions with $T_0$ between the maximum and minimum values of $T_{0s}$ and $T_{0c}$.
+The anisotropic FRFR motions often resemble the isotropic motions with $T_0 = T_{0c}$, but not always.
+A more definite conclusion may require results at more combinations of anisotropic pretensions together with $R_1$, but we do not pursue this here.